dbbs-lab/bsb-core/docs/index.rst

        :link: cli-guide
        :link-type: ref

-       Learn how to use the CLI.
+       Learn how to use the Command-Line Interface.

     .. grid-item-card:: :octicon:`tools;1em;sd-text-warning` Contributing
        :link: development-section